tomer-openfin/os-launchpad/README.md

 Should you ever need to kill all openfin processes on your VM, you can run the following command on powershell or the terminal: `taskkill /F /IM openfin.exe /T`

 #### Installing Openfin on the VM
-1. Download the Hyperblotter Openfin app from this [link](https://install.openfin.co/download?fileName=Hyperblotter&config=http://cdn.openfin.co/demos/hyperblotter/app.json).
+1. Download the Openfin from the following link, filling in App Name and Deploy Location: `https://install.openfin.co/download?fileName=<APP_NAME_HERE>&config=<DEPLOY_LOCATION>`.
+E.g., `https://install.openfin.co/download?fileName=Whiteboard&config=http://172.16.28.1:8080`
 2. Run the app.
 3. After installation, edit the app's desktop shortcut.
 In the Target field, edit the --config option to point to your DEPLOY_LOCATION, e.g., " --config="http://172.16.28.1:8080/app.json".
 4. Launch the app.